xbrunoohs/ecoPortal-QA-assessement/README.md

 # Documentation

-In planning and executing challenges that you can find on the `doc` folder, was used Gherkin language to write the user stories in the planning part, and common quality metrics to verify the results after executing tests.
+Details of the planning and execution of each challenge can be found in the [doc](doc/) folder.
+The Gherkin language was used to write the user stories in the planning part, and the results were verified using common quality parameters.